auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 :::
 ::::

-## Add Logout to Your Application {{{ data-action=code data-code="app.js#21:27" }}}
+## Add logout to your application {{{ data-action=code data-code="app.js#21:27" }}}

 Now that you can log in to your application, you need [a way to log out](/logout/guides/logout-auth0).
 The Auth0 client provides a `logout()` method that you can use to log a user out of your app.
 Executing `logout()` redirects your users to your [Auth0 logout endpoint](/api/authentication?javascript#logout) and then immediately redirects them back to your application.

 ::::checkpoint
 ::: checkpoint-default
-Add a logout button to your app and call the `logout()` function when it is clicked.
+Add a logout button to your app and call the `logout()` function when it is selected.
 Verify that the application redirects to Auth0's logout endpoint, and then immediately back to your application.
 :::

 ::: checkpoint-failure